AiJared/DSA_in_python/README.md

 One of the advantages of linked lists is that inserting data is more efficient that with arrays.
 This is true if we are inserting at the head or at the tail.
 Technically this isn't an insert, you would often here the method refered to <b>add</b>, <b>prepend</b> if the data is added to the head or <b>append</b> if the data is added to the tail.
 A true insert is when you can add data at any point in the list which is our third way of adding data and we will circle back to that later.

 If we wanted to insert at the tail, then the list need a reference to the tail node otherwise we would have to start to the head and walk down the list to find the tail.
 Since our list only keeps a reference to the head we are going to add a new item to the head of the list.

+Check out the implementation of <b>prepend</b> method whereby we add new data at the head changing the head and making the first node a tail at the file linked_list.py.

+So far we've only implemented a single method which functions much like the append method on an array except it adds it to the start of the linked list.
+Like append, this happens in constant time.